Poupée de cire, poupée de son: Summary

 The two concluding verses seem to refer to Gall herself.
 In them, she sings that she is nothing but a wax doll, his doll, under the sun of her blond hair.
 But someday she, the wax doll, will be able to actually live her songs without fearing the warmth of boys.

 Self–referentiality, puns, wordplay, and double meanings

 Self–referentiality, puns, word play, and double meanings are integral to Gainsbourg's style of lyric writing.
 These factors make it difficult for non–French speakers to understand the nuances of the lyrics, and even more difficult to translate the lyrics.

 Self–referentiality

 At a young age, France Gall was too naïve to understand the second meaning of the lyrics.
-She felt she was used by Gainsbourg throughout this period, most notably after the song "Sucettes", which was literally about lollipops, but with multiple double entendres referring to oral sex.
+She felt she was used by Gainsbourg throughout this period, most notably after the song "Les sucettes", which was literally about lollipops, but with multiple double entendres referring to oral sex.